solutions-crypto/near-guildnet-tools/README.md

 - Options for logging
 - Removes everything installed for the compile process if requested

 The script has 2 parts the compiler and the installer.
 This will automate the compile process and could easily simplify the install process.
-The compiler will run in a container and installs a large amount of softare over 1.5gb so please be sure to have pleny of space.   the script install.sh
+The compiler will run in a container and installs a large amount of softare over 1.5gb so please be sure to have pleny of space.

 ## Requirements